bcallanan/kafkaAvro/README.md

 ##### Avro Data Exchanges Reference

 Avro Data that is encoded has no type definitions.
 So, the serializers perform schema validations.
-So, both the producers and consumers have the schema dependency.
+So, both the producers and consumers have or need the schema dependency.

 The schema registery holds the schema for validation see [here](https://www.confluent.io/blog/schemas-contracts-compatibility/?_ga=2.205203091.2005966880.1650190514-1685861233.1648224453&_gac=1.154929994.1648739558.CjwKCAjwopWSBhB6EiwAjxmqDdc7q5-nqdT-Zx3DI64gxdYDjq4-Ile0txJr4rgDFYY4HAytwrpGZRoCNgUQAvD_BwE)